Social Assistance Summaries

 How many people claim social assistance?

-On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Employment and Income Assistance program in 2017, and 33,200 beneficiaries (individual claimants, their partners, and dependent children).
-These numbers are similar to the previous year (2016), but over the longer term they fell consistently during the 2000s and have fallen at a slower pace since.
+On average, there were 22,800 cases (families and single adults) in Newfoundland and Labrador’s Employment and Income Assistance program in 2018, and 32,800 beneficiaries (individual claimants, their partners, and dependent children).
+These numbers are similar to the previous two years (2017 and 2016).
+Over the longer term the number of cases and beneficiaries fell consistently during the 2000s but has fallen at a slower pace since.

 - The data reflects the average number of cases and beneficiaries over the calendar year (January 1 to December 31)